 Morning worship at the Cathedral uses the liturgies of the New Zealand Prayer Book.
 Evening worship happens on occasion, check the schedule.

-11.00 Eucharist - using the New Zealand Prayer Book (services on the 2nd and 4th Sundays only)
+11.00 Eucharist - using the New Zealand Prayer Book (since April 2018 - Eucharist on the 2nd Sunday of the month only

-10.30 Eucharist - a quiet Communion service (Tuesdays only) (excluding January)
+10.30am Eucharist - a quiet Communion service (Thursday only) (excluding January)

-The Cathedral is open during the day (Mon-Fri 9am-4.30pm, subject to the availability of staff) for prayer, reflection or just a look!
+The Cathedral office is open Tue-Fri 9am-1.00pm.
+The Cathedral is open for visitors subject to the availability of staff for prayer, reflection or just a look!
 Free admision - donations appreciated.